CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+We use this when saving changes made on a local repository

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+You can find help on the Git Cheatsheet, Google, Youtube or the Git documentation